-As a school, St Edmunds is proud of the diversity of our student population and we aim to maximize the teaching and learning opportunities for each boy.
+As a school, St Edmund’s is proud of the diversity of our student population and we aim to maximise the teaching and learning opportunities for each boy.
 Our student population is enriched by the presence of our students with Aboriginal and Torres Strait Islander descent.
 At St Edmund’s College we encourage and inspire academic achievement, social and emotional development and cultural awareness of these students while validating the unique cultural identity of each boy.
 To quote the Edmund Rice Education Australia (EREA) Aboriginal and Torres Strait Islander Policy:

 EREA stands in solidarity with Indigenous peoples of Australia.
 Through collaborative partnerships they are mutually enriching, EREA will provide an inclusive and welcoming environment and offer a quality and culturally appropriate educational for Aboriginal and Torres Strait Islander young people.

 St Edmund’s College provides students of Aboriginal and Torres Strait Islander descent with a quality education that is founded in the values of Edmund Rice, is sensitive to the

 At St Edmund’s College we have around 35 students enrolled who are of Aboriginal and Torres Strait Islander descent.
 These students range from Years 4-12.

 St Edmund’s College has a dedicated position of Indigenous Education Coordinator whose role is to encourage and inspire academic achievement, social and emotional development and cultural awareness of our students of Aboriginal and Torres Strait Islander descent.
 To achieve this our Indigenous Education Coordinator and the College targets the goals of the Aboriginal and Torres Strait Islander Education Policy (AEP).
 The main goals that are targeted include: